Virgin Sport ASICS London 10K

 London Landmarks and Crowd Support

-Despite the technical challenges, running through the heart of London was a dream.
+Despite the technical challenges, running through London was a dream.
 We passed by Trafalgar Square, St. James’ Palace, Westminster Abbey, and of course, Big Ben (currently undergoing restoration), and the London Eye.
-The atmosphere was electric, with live bands, music, and cheer zones energizing the runners.
+The atmosphere was electric, with live bands, music, and cheer zones energising the runners.

 Pacing Success: Encouragement to the Finish Line

-By the 7km mark, we had established a solid group of runners who stuck with us from the start.
-We made it our mission to keep everyone motivated and maintain our pace.
-As we neared the finish line, we cranked up the encouragement, telling the runners around us to push ahead and finish strong.
+By the 7km mark, we’d settled into a nice little group of runners who had been with us right from the start.
+It felt like we were all in it together, and we made it our job to keep the energy up and the pace steady.
+As the finish line came into sight, we cranked up the encouragement, shouting at everyone around us to dig deep and go for it.

 Eco-Friendly Initiatives: A Plastic-Free Race